kenbenarduneanya/EURO-2024-PLAYER-ANALYSIS/README.md

-# Euro 2024 Players Data Analysis Project
+# Background and Overview

 Welcome to the Euro 2024 Players Data Analysis Project! 🌟

+The 2024 UEFA European Football Championship, commonly referred to as UEFA Euro 2024 (stylised as UEFA EURO 2024) or simply Euro 2024, was the 17th UEFA European Championship, the quadrennial international football championship organised by UEFA for the European men's national teams of their member associations.
+Germany hosted the tournament, which took place from 14 June to 14 July 2024.
+The tournament involved 24 teams, with Georgia making their European Championship debut.
-In this magical repository, we explore the enchanting world of European football players participating in the Euro 2024 tournament.
+In this repository, we explore the enchanting world of European football players participating in the Euro 2024 tournament.
 Our crystal ball (euro 2024 players xlsx) contains player information, performance metrics, and other mystical attributes.
 Let's dive into the secrets hidden within!

 ![Screenshot 2024-10-19 110620](https://github.com/user-attachments/assets/d8866584-4d32-41fc-99c9-9d26dd19c08a)
 ![EURO DASHBOARD 2](https://github.com/user-attachments/assets/490d5bbd-616b-4b13-9858-8d462240b05d)

-## Motivation
+#### Motivation
 As wizards of data, we seek to unravel the mysteries of player valuation, uncover the mightiest players (those with the highest CAP), and reveal the countries that conjure the most goals.
 By analyzing this data, we aim to empower football enthusiasts, coaches, and fantasy league sorcerers.

-## Insights and Spells
+## Insights

 1. **Player Valuation**